borealbirds/NBarker-BCVRImodels/README.md

 Nicole used ProjectTemplate to manage her project files and workflow.
 If used appropriately, ProjectTemplate can help ensure reproducibility.
 But it requires a few quirks.

-1. You'll need ALL the files (e.g., data), so request access to the Dropbox folder. **Copy the folder to your own unshared Dropbox folder so your changes don't affect Nicole's files.**
+1. You'll need ALL the files (e.g., data), so request access to the Dropbox folder. **Copy the folder to a folder on your computer (local, Dropbox, whatever) so your changes don't affect Nicole's files except through GitHub.**
 2. You'll want to use RMarkdown via RStudio

 ## Reproducing these Analyses